UniMath/agda-unimath/src/foundation/equivalences.lagda.md

 we have `(g ∘ h ~ j) → (j⁻¹ ∘ g ∘ h ~ id)` by transposing along equivalences.
 Since `h` therefore has a section and a retraction, it is an equivalence.

+In fact, the above argument shows that if the top map has a section and the bottom map has a retraction, then the diagonal filler, and hence all other maps are equivalences.

 ```agda
 module _
   {l1 l2 l3 l4 : Level} {A : UU l1} {B : UU l2} {X : UU l3} {Y : UU l4}